microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewscheduledefinition-list.md

 Do not supply a request body.

 ## Response
-If successful, this method returns a `200 OK` response code and an array of [accessReview](../resources/accessreview.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and an array of [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) objects in the response body.

 ## Examples
 ##### Request
-The following example shows a request to retrieve all the one-time and recurring access reviews for a business flow template '6e4f3d20-c5c3-407f-9695-8460952bcc68'.
+The following example shows a request to retrieve all the access review series in a tenant.

 # [HTTP](#tab/http)
 <!-- {